ofriw/goatdb/README.md

 GoatDB addresses limitations of traditional cloud-centric architectures, which were designed for centralized hardware (e.g., mainframes of the 1950s) and do not fully exploit the computational capabilities of modern client devices.
 By leveraging client-side processing power, GoatDB minimizes reliance on centralized infrastructure, improving performance and scalability.

 This architecture aligns with the principles of the [Local First Community](https://localfirstweb.dev/), which advocates for prioritizing client-side capabilities.

+### Supporting Edge-Native Applications

+Edge-native applications run significant portions of their logic and data storage on client devices rather than relying solely on centralized cloud infrastructure.
+GoatDB’s architecture supports this paradigm by enabling the following:

+- **Local Processing:** Queries and updates are executed locally on edge devices, reducing latency and dependency on network connectivity.
+- **Real-Time Synchronization:** Changes made on one edge device are synchronized efficiently with others, maintaining consistency across the network.
+- **Offline Operation:** Full functionality is preserved even when devices are disconnected from the network, with automatic reconciliation upon reconnection.
+- **Data Ownership:** Users retain control over their data, as it resides on their devices rather than a central server.

+By addressing these needs, GoatDB empowers developers to create applications optimized for performance, resilience, and user privacy.

 ### Key Architectural Features